Dieting is a multibillion-dollar global industry.

 Exercise can reduce stress and improve your overall health and sense of well-being.

-The best form of exercise is something you enjoy and can commit to doing on a long-term basis.
+The best form of exercise is something you enjoy and can commit to doing long term.

-Researchers have challenged the usefulness of BMI for predicting health risk because it doesn't account for differences in bone structure, age, gender, muscle mass or where a person's body fat is stored (
+Researchers have challenged the usefulness of BMI for predicting health risk, as it doesn't account for differences in bone structure, age, gender, or muscle mass, or where a person's body fat is stored (

-A BMI between 18.5 and 24.9 is classified as normal, while a BMI between 25 and 29.9 is considered overweight and a BMI above 30 is called obese.
+A BMI between 18.5 and 24.9 is classified as normal, while a BMI between 25 and 29.9 is considered overweight, and a BMI above 30 refers to having obesity.

 Although many diets promise to help you achieve your “dream body,” the truth is that some people simply aren't cut out to be very thin.

-Bottom Line: Try to focus on being healthier instead of aiming for some "ideal" weight.
+Summary Try to focus on being healthier instead of aiming for an “ideal” weight.
 Let weight loss follow as a natural side effect of a healthy lifestyle.

 The desire to be thin often begins early in life, particularly among girls, and it can lead to chronic dieting and restrictive eating patterns.

 This can do more harm than good.
-Contrary to popular opinion, a permanent change in lifestyle habits is needed.
+Contrary to popular opinion, permanent changes in lifestyle habits are needed.

 Breaking the dieting cycle can help you develop a better relationship with food and maintain a healthier stable weight.